JohnPaton/nbviewerbot/README.md

 2018-08-05 11:35:43,730 INFO - Started nbviewerbot, listening for new comments...
 ```

 To view the available subreddit lists, use the command `nbviewerbot subreddits`.
+The default list is the testing list plus a [list of relevant subreddits](https://github.com/JohnPaton/nbviewerbot/blob/master/nbviewerbot/resources.d/subreddits.txt).
+Additions to this list would be welcome, feel free to open a PR!

 For more details on the command line interface, please use the `--help` argument: